hotsh/rstat.us/README.md

     $ rake assets:compile

-Note: You need to have the CoffeeScript binary installed on your system for this to work.
-There's an Ubuntu package available [here](http://opinionated-programmer.com/2010/12/installing-coffeescript-on-debian-or-ubuntu/); everyone else will have to ask your friendly neighborhood Google.
+Note: You need to have the CoffeeScript compiler (not just the gem) installed on your system for this to work.
+There's an Ubuntu package available [here](http://opinionated-programmer.com/2010/12/installing-coffeescript-on-debian-or-ubuntu/); everyone else, you will have to ask your friendly neighborhood Google (and then come back and edit this README).

 Running your own node
 ---------------------